-Answer those questions, then apply the answers to your own video.
+Answer those questions.
+Then apply the results to your own video.

 Ah, lighting.
-It’s that thing provided by the sun, and sometimes by artificial sources such as electrically heated filaments.
+It’s provided by the sun, and less well provided by artificial sources such as electrically heated filaments.

-In this case, though you don’t want to just use any old lighting solution.
-Lighting is fairly simple (relatively speaking) but one of the biggest signs of a professional versus an amateur hoping to get fast money.
+For a top quality video, you don’t want to just use any old lighting solution.
+Lighting is fairly simple (relatively speaking).
+However, it is one of the biggest indicators of a professional crowdfunder versus an amateur hoping to get fast money.
 Make sure your lighting is consistent but not harsh/overwhelming.
 Don’t let bright lighting wash out features of the video.
-And most importantly don’t point your camera at the sun.
+And most importantly, don’t point your camera at the sun.

-Angles are another easy (relatively speaking) aspect of making a good video.
+Angles are another relatively easy aspect of making a great video.
 You want to choose angles that are ‘unique’ but which add flavor to the video.
-And don’t forget to use angles that make the point of the video obvious or display the information you’re trying to convey as quickly as possible.
+Don’t forget to use angles that support the main point of the video or display the information you’re trying to convey as quickly as possible.

-For example, don’t dutch angle a shot of a measurement that contains important information for your viewers.
+For example, don’t use a Dutch angle for a shot of a measurement that contains important information for your viewers.
 You’re guaranteed to lose potential backers if the angle chosen makes information harder to understand.

-So don’t be afraid to be unique but don’t be so unique that you push people away.
+So don’t be afraid to be unique but don’t be so quirky that you push people away.

-Transitions can seem easy at first, but they’re actually not.
-There’s a nice tidy little ‘formula’ Hollywood uses that helps here, though.
-They change between camera angles roughly every 30 seconds.
+Transitions can seem easy at first, but they are quite challenging in reality.
+There’s a nice tidy little ‘formula’ Hollywood uses that you can apply to your own video, too.
+Professional videos change between camera angles roughly every 30 seconds.

-This is because the same angle with the same view gets boring very fast.
-After only a minute you’re already losing audience members.
-By the time 5 minutes rolls around your viewership is probably deflating faster than a disturbed soufflè.
+This frequent change is because the same angle with the same view gets boring very quickly.
+After only a minute, you’re already losing audience memebrs.
+By the time five minutes rolls around, your viewership is probably deflating faster than a disturbed soufflè.